Samudra-class pollution control vessel: Power and propulsion

 Each vessel is fitted with two Rolls-Royce supplied Bergen B32 diesel engines, two Kamewa Ulstein propeller plants, an Ulstein Aquamaster thruster, Tenfjord steering gear, an Ulstein rudder, Rauma Brattvaag deck machinery, Ulstein automation system and switchboards and Intering anti-roll stabilization.

-Its anti roll stabilization system is the first to be incorporated on a coast guard vessel built in India.
-Other major features of vessels are Integrated Platform Management System (IPMS) and its Dynamic Positioning System enabling the vessel to be maneuvered in restricted areas with precision.
+Their anti-roll stabilization system is the first to be incorporated on a coast guard vessel built in India.
+Other major features of vessels are Integrated Platform Management System (IPMS) and dynamic positioning system enabling the vessel to be maneuvered in restricted areas with precision.